Whitecat18/Whitecat18/README.md

 ## Connect with Me

-📱 If you want to chat about hacking, security, or anything else tech-related, hit me up at [insert contact info].
+📱 If you want to chat about pentesting , security, or anything else tech-related, hit me up at Twitter and Telegram .
 I'm always happy to talk shop with like-minded individuals. 💬

 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/Smukx07)

 ## Follow Me on GitHub

 👀 If you want to stay up-to-date with my latest hacks and code, be sure to follow me on GitHub.
-Who knows, maybe you'll learn a thing or two and become a master hacker like me one day. 😉
+Who knows, maybe you'll learn a thing or two and become a pro one day. 😉

 That's all for now.
 Stay geeky, my friends. 🤘